 In the event that on-site well water is available, a water collection system would be constructed for operational purposes and would consist of incidental trenching and grading along areas to be disturbed for access or ECCS purposes.
-Sewage disposal is anticipated via an approved septic system nearby.
-In addition, sewage disposal is anticipated via an approved septic system on site or nearby on the Reservation.
+All water facilities for operations would be located within the Reservation and not subject to County jurisdiction.
+In addition, sewage disposal is anticipated via an approved septic system nearby on the Reservation and not subject to County jurisdiction.